rachel-s123/social-intelligence-dashboard/reports/executive_summaries/netherlands.md

 ## Attribute Resonance
 - Long-Distance Touring Capability is the highest priority (WRI: 93.5), driven by consumer intentions for extensive European tours
-- Heritage/Retro Styling ranks remarkably high (WRI: 85.5), with notable interest in R 12 G/S's retro styling evoking the R80 G/S
+- Heritage/Retro Styling ranks remarkably high (WRI: 85.5), with notable interest in R 12 G/S's retro styling evoking the R 80 G/S
 - Manageability/Weight is critical (WRI: 85.0), with recurring concerns about "top-heavy" motorcycles and preference for manageable bikes

 ## Market Insights